emil-e/rapidcheck/doc/parallel.md

   });
 ```

+## The anatomy of a parallel test ##
+A parallel test consists of three commands sequences: a prefix, a left branch and a right branch.
+When a parallel test is run RapidCheck first executes the prefix, i.e. invokes the run function for each command in the prefix sequence.
+RapidCheck then concurrently executes the left and right branches in different threads.
+Once the execution is completed RapidCheck checks if there exists at least one valid (linearized) command interleaving.
+A valid command interleaving is a possible ordering of commands for which there are no failing assertions when the validation functions that were returned from the run function of each command in the sequence are invoked sequentially.

 ## Output ##
-The output from the parallel tests looks a bit different from the sequntial tests.
+The output from a parallel test looks a bit different from the sequntial tests.

 ```
 Falsifiable after 97 tests and 3 shrinks